-- Maintain professional relationships with your Mentor, students, staff and families - Continue to observe classes - Take responsibility for a minimum of 0.6 of a full time load including planning and teaching lessons and the day-to-day running of the class - Implement proactive management strategies - Continue to actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Where possible, seek out opportunities for professional development - Seek constructive feedback on all aspects of teaching and set goals for future development - Reflect on and evaluate your professional experience - Participate in the final assessment on the last day - Negotiate and schedule any missed days
+- Provide opportunities for the PST to take increased teaching responsibility for a minimum of approximately 10-12 teaching hours including planning and teaching lessons and the day-to-day running of the class - Continue to support the planning and development of lessons and a unit of work; help to interpret observations, share knowledge, question PST's intentions and discuss ideas - Encourage the PST's involvement in all aspects of the school life when appropriate (e.g. staff/ level meetings, yard duty etc.) - Discuss and encourage participation in assessment and moderation processes - Provide prompts to encourage reflective practice - Provide constructive feedback on all aspects of teaching and set goals for the remaining two weeks - Schedule a meeting with the PST to complete and submit the Interim Progress Report at the end of 10 days of placement - If PST is making UNSATISFACTORY progress please contact the PST's OLA immediately - Maintain professional relationships with your Supervising Teacher, students, staff and families - Continue to observe classes - Take responsibility for a minimum of approximately 15-18 teaching hours including planning and teaching lessons and the day-to-day running of the class - Implement proactive management strategies - Continue to actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Where possible, seek out opportunities for professional development - Seek constructive feedback on all aspects of teaching and set goals for future development - Reflect on and evaluate your professional experience - Participate in the final assessment on the last day - Negotiate and schedule any missed days